MidnightScripter/pixel-properties/README.md

 ## Summary

-This was originally a technical submission for an interview that I did, though all original company references, names, and pictures were swapped out to serve as a practical demo.
-Originally, this was a simple HTML submission for CSS structure demonstration, but it's been updated to be a full mini React/Typescript based site.
+This was a technical submission for an interview that I did however all original company references, names, icons, and other image assets were swapped out.
+Originally, this was a simple HTML submission for CSS proficiency and proper semantic structure demonstration, but it's been updated and expanded to be a full mini React/Typescript based site.

 ## Author Info